10th Battalion, Middlesex Regiment: 3/10th Battalion

-The 3/10th Battalion was formed in May 1915 from details and surplus men from the 2/10th when that battalion was warned for overseas service.
+The 3/10th Battalion was formed in May 1915 at Ravenscourt Park from details and surplus men from the 2/10th when that battalion was warned for overseas service.
 It was stationed at Ashford, then at Staines and Reigate, but real training began at Bulmer Camp, Brighton.
-By November 1915 it had joined 2nd Middlesex Bde (now numbered 201st (2/1st Middlesex) Brigade at Tonbridge.
+By November 1915 it had joined 2nd Middlesex Bde (now numbered 201st (2/1st Middlesex) Brigade) at Tonbridge.
 The 2nd Home Counties Division (now 67th (2nd Home Counties) Division) formed part of Second Army in Central Force.
 67th (2nd HC) Division had the dual role of home defence and supplying drafts to units serving overseas.
 It was twice warned for service in Ireland and in April 1917 for service with the British Expeditionary Force (BEF) on the Western Front, but these deployments never materialised and the division spent the whole war in England.
 By September 1916 it was stationed with 201st Bde round Bourne Park and Barham in Kent.